-In a broader view, open design is an alternative method for design and development, based on the free exchange of comprehensive design information.
+Open design is an alternative design and development method based on the free exchange of information.

-In practical terms, open design can manifest itself in different ways.
+Open design can manifest in many different ways.
 You might:

 - help design the interface of your favorite open-source project

-- be really interested in a specific topic and collaborate with multiple people and projects in areas related to specific topics of interest
+- collaborate with people and projects in areas related to specific topics of interest

-- create a design resource library (like an icon or illustration set, or a UI Kit) for others to use
+- create a design resource library like an icon set or a UI kit

-- help test and provide feedback to an open-source product
+- help test an open-source product and provide feedback

 Open design and Bitcoin #

-Bitcoin has had the spirit of openness deeply embedded from its humble beginnings.
-The source code is public, participation in the network is public and unrestricted, and transferring value via the Bitcoin protocol is permissionless as well.
-Thousands of projects have copied ideas, techniques and code from Bitcoin to experiment and explore different directions.
-So it provides a fantastic foundation for designers to also contribute in this open and participatory manner.
+The spirit of openness is deeply embedded into Bitcoin; the source code is public, participation in the network is public and unrestricted, and transferring value via the Bitcoin protocol is permissionless.
+Thousands of projects have borrowed ideas, techniques, and code from Bitcoin to create their open-source experiments.
+For designers who aim to work collaboratively, it’s a robust foundation.

-One might argue that Bitcoin needs open design in order to stay true to its founding values.
-The majority of users don’t interact directly with a technical protocol, but instead with applications built on top of it.
-If those applications end up being controlled or manipulated, then it will not matter if the protocol is open.
+We could even argue that Bitcoin needs open design to stay true to its mission, principles, and philosophy.
+Most users don’t interact directly with technical protocols but with the applications built on top of it.
+If those applications are centrally controlled or manipulated, it won’t matter if the protocol is open.
 So it is up to the community to ensure that Bitcoin remains decentralized and allows for permissionless participation at the open-source application layer.

-- are transparent and share our process and work
+- share our process and work in a transparent way

-- make it easy for others to use and build on our ideas and work
+- make it easy for others to build on our work and ideas

-- rely on our peer group for free and communal validation of quality
+- rely on our peers for quality assurance and validation

-- aesthetics, which have a highly functional element and also influence how people feel and think
+- highly functional aesthetic elements that influence both how people feel and think

 Getting started #

-If you are completely new to open design for Bitcoin, which many are, it can be tricky to find a starting point in the Bitcoin ecosystem.
-Not only is the technology complex, but there are also few design resources available.
-A good starting point is the Contribute page, and here are a few extra tips to help you find your way around in general:
+If you are new to open design for Bitcoin, which many are, it can be tricky to find a place to start.
+Not only is the tech complex, but there are few educational resources available.
+The contribute page is a good starting point.
+These tips can also help you find your footing:

 - Join the Bitcoin Design Community on Slack and see what others are discussing.
 A good way to get started is by asking questions and joining conversations that interest you.
 Our Community Calls and Design Review calls are also great ways to get active.

-- Download a Bitcoin wallet and experiment with small amounts.
+- Download a Bitcoin wallet and experiment with small amounts of bitcoin.
 You can also use Testnet, which allows you to use all the features of the real Bitcoin network, but with worthless test bitcoin.
-Pay attention to the experience and come up with ways to improve it.

-- Redesign a Bitcoin application of your choice.
-Even as a brief exercise, a redesign is a great way to develop deeper understanding of how something works and why certain decisions were made.
+- Redesign a bitcoin application that interests you.
+Even as a brief exercise, a redesign is a great way to develop a deeper understanding of how something works and why specific decisions were made.

 - Read, watch and listen.
 There is a lot of great material out there to learn more about Bitcoin.
-Design-focused content is unfortunately not as common but expanding into related materials (like finance) might help.
+Unfortunately, design-focused content is not as common, but expanding into related materials (like finance) might help.

-- Review your tools and workflows, and the work you produce, and consider how you can make it more public and accessible for others.
+- Review your tools and workflows and consider how you can make them more public and accessible to others.

-Open source licenses help ensure freedom of access and use of the shared information and resources.
-They also protect creators from being held liable and may ask for attribution and some publicity and trademark rights.
-Overall, their goal is to encourage openess, including the right to use, modify, and redistribute, even for commercial purposes.
-A variety of licenses have been created by the open-source movement to accomodate different types of projects and situations.
+Open-source licenses ensure freedom of access to information and resources.
+They also protect creators from legal liability regarding attribution, publicity, and trademark rights.
+Their goal is to encourage openness, including the right to use, modify, and redistribute work even for commercial purposes.
+The open-source movement is responsible for a variety of licenses.

 This guide is published under three different licenses (MIT license, Apache License 2.0, and Creative Commons Attribution 4.0 International License).
 Anyone who wants to remix it, or parts of it, may choose which one to publish their work under.
 You can read the full license text here.